gh-andre/KeePassFont/README.md

 #### Changing Font Size

+Follow the _Build_ steps to make sure Visual Studio can build these changes, so you can check whether font changes worked or not.

-Visual Studio is buggy in the handling high DPI settings and dialogs failed to resize automatically unless these steps were followed.
-Follow the _Build_ steps to make sure Visual Studio builds properly these changes.
+Visual Studio is very buggy in handling forms and DPI settings and you may need to repeat these steps.

 * Click the form whose font size you would like to change, such as `AboutForm.cs`.
-* The dialog editor may appear empty and you need to minimize/restore Visual Studio IDE window to see the dialog.
+* The form editor may appear empty and you need to minimize/restore Visual Studio IDE to see the form.
 This appears to be a bug in Visual Studio.
-* Visual Studio will present a pop-up line at the top asking if you would like to restart Visual Studio with display scaling.
-Go ahead and restart.
+* Visual Studio will present a pop-up line at the top asking if you would like to restart Visual Studio with 100% display scaling.
+Do not restart or some dialogs will have overlapping controls and cut-off text.
-* Double-click the form again and go to _Properties_ in the solution explorer.
+* Go to form _Properties_ in the solution explorer.
 * Click the font picker in the _Font_ proprty line.
 Choose font size `10pt`.
-  The dialog may appear to have a larger outline, but all controls will still be in the same locations as before.
 * Scroll down to `AutoScaleMode` in _Layout_ and change it from `Font` to `Dpi`.
-  You should see the dialog rendered properly in Visual Studio.
+* Repeat this for all forms, except `MainForm_Events.cs` and `MainForm_Functions.cs`.

-Once this is done, build the app and run it from Visual Studio and test the dialog you changed to make sure it is rendered properly.
+Build the app and run it from Visual Studio to test whether forms are rendered without controls overlapping and there is no truncated text.

 #### Installing